Dialysis

 He wore a pager on his belt for years.
 We were instructed to be ready at all times; after all, the call could come at any moment.

-Odd thing, that, waiting for someone else to die.
+Horrible thing, waiting for someone else to die.

 We waited for the call—bags packed, stowed under the bed.
 When might he be recalled to life?